Are you connected correctly?

 We’re proud to support the national ConnectRight campaign.
 Join us in helping to keep the UK’s rivers and beaches pollution-free by visiting the ConnectRight website today.

 If we have found a misconnection, we’ll send you a letter to explain and that work is required to fix this.
-A sketch of your property’s drainage will also be included to help you know what needs to be done.

 The amount it will cost to fix does depend on the fault, so we aren't able to say the exact cost.
 The work could be as simple as switching pipes between drains, or it could require ground excavation which may be costly.
 We advise you to get in touch with at least two local plumbers or builders for a quote, as prices can vary between companies.